 - difficulty breathing

-Testing will also be available for:
+Testing is also recommended for:

 - Patients being admitted to an acute care hospital for a stay anticipated to be greater than 24 hours.
 This includes all expectant mothers entering a health facility to give birth.